- How can my life company become a LifeComps Participant?

 Which life companies currently participate in LifeComps?

-There are eight current LifeComps participants: Allstate Life Insurance Company, The Equitable, Connecticut General, John Hancock, Northwestern Mutual, Principal Financial, Prudential Insurance Company of America, and TIAA.
+There are nine current LifeComps participants: Allstate Life Insurance Company, AXA Equitable, CIGNA, John Hancock, Northwestern Mutual, Principal Financial, Prudential Insurance Company of America, Sun Life, and TIAA.

 How large is the commercial real estate mortgage market as an asset class?
 How great a component of that class is held by Life Insurance Companies?
 What percentage of the Life Insurance Company market is represented in LifeComps?

-According to the latest Federal Reserve Flow of Funds data for third quarter 2016, the overall commercial mortgage market (including multifamily) is approximately $3,758.4 Billion of which $413.6 Billion (11%) is held by Life Insurance Companies.
+According to the latest Federal Reserve Flow of Funds data for fourth quarter 2018 (first quarter 2019 is not yet released at publication date), the overall commercial mortgage market (including multifamily) is approximately $4,286.8 Billion of which $509.4 Billion (11.9%) is held by Life Insurance Companies.